 Invoices rows to store with which

 Customers rows?
-You do so using the primary key of these tables.
-Every table
+You do so by using the primary key of these tables.
+For

-Cloud Spanner stores rows in sorted order by primary key values, with child rows inserted between parent rows that share the same primary key prefix.
-This insertion of child rows between parent rows along the primary key dimension is called interleaving, and child tables are also called interleaved tables.
-(See an illustration of interleaved rows in the Creating interleaved tables below.)
+Spanner stores rows in sorted order by primary key values, with child rows inserted between parent rows.
+See an illustration of interleaved rows in Create interleaved tables later in this topic.

-In summary, Cloud Spanner can physically co-locate rows of related tables.
-The schema examples below show what this physical layout looks like.
+In summary, Spanner can physically co-locate rows of related tables.
+The schema examples show what this physical layout looks like.

 fit for use as the primary key.
-For example, in the
+For example, for a

 CustomerId that serves well as